vedikaaaa/TicTacToeAI/README.md

 # TicTacToeAI
-Tic Tac Toe game using minimax algorithm and pruning, using concepts of AI
+Tic Tac Toe game using minimax algorithm and pruning, using concepts of It is also multiplayer